'Carnegie's Maid' Review and Discussion Questions

 “This exquisite formal gown, appropriate for a ball or an evening at the Academy of Music, must have been accidentally delivered to my room.
 Although how a dressmaker’s delivery boy could have made such an obvious and egregious error was unfathomable.
 Especially when he asked for me specifically.
 I began to repack the box and take it down to the front desk when I noticed a small card within the folds of the gown.
 No name appeared on the envelope, and it was not sealed, so I slid out the note.
 For Clara—To help me carve out a different path.
 Forgive me.
 Please meet me in the lobby at seven o’clock for an evening at the Academy of Music.
 Andrew.
 Did I dare accept?
 Did I dare to hope?
 Or had I already indulged my girlish, innocent fantasies for long enough?”

+Despite said mushiness, there’s a lot to learn in Carnegie’s Maid.
 Over the course of Carnegie's Maid, I learned that Andrew Carnegie dabbled in what we know today as insider trading.
 Clara explains that Mr. Carnegie had a personal policy to “invest not just in companies but in a group of trusted people; only invest in companies he’d examined himself; and invest in companies that deliver goods and services for which the demand was growing.
 The most important factor in his decision-making, however, was the requirement that he had insider knowledge about the company and its dealings.”
-But don’t worry, insider trading wasn’t illegal back then.
+Insider trading wasn’t illegal back then.

 Overall, the premise of Carnegie’s Maid is valid, although I find Benedict’s theory unlikely.
 In this armchair historian’s completely amateur opinion, it’s more likely a result of his impoverished childhood, his experiences becoming a self-made man, and his disdain for charities.
 In The Gospel of Wealth, Carnegie wrote, “Of every thousand dollars spent in so-called charity today, it is probable that $950 is unwisely spent; so spent, indeed as to produce the very evils which it proposes to mitigate or cure.”